justHorsingAround/DevaintArt_bot/README.md

 Alternative messages instead of "SAVED AS:"
   - "This file has already been downloaded!"
     It means the file has been downloaded previously.
 Will not download again.
-If you wish to download again you need to open the "download_log.txt" file, manually delete the source link(s), and run the porgram again with the same user name.
+If you wish to download again you need to open the "download_log.txt" file, manually delete the source link(s), and run the program again with the same user name.

   - "This is not a picture or NSFW content"
     The program does not download NSFW pictures or non-pictures.